 And sometimes, certain learning and thinking differences are a factor.
 This includes a common math learning difficulty called

 The good news is that whatever is behind your child’s difficulties with math, there are things you and the school can do to help.

 What Can Help Kids With Math

 No matter what’s causing your child’s trouble with math, there are ways to help.
 Take notes on what you’re seeing.
-If there’s a pattern that goes on for a while, talk to your child’s teacher and pediatrician.
+If there’s a pattern that goes on for a while, talk with your child’s teacher or health care provider.
 They can be great sources of information and advice.